Title and statement of responsibility area

 The photographs were gathered by Mary Ellen MacGregor for the "Journey to the Millennium" collection sponsored by the Valleyview and District Chamber of Commerce.
 Digitized images of the privately owned photographs were donated to the Grande Prairie Regional Archives in 2003.

 Scope and content

-This fonds consists of 463 digitized photographs, 210 digitized documents and research regarding the history of the Valleyview and Sturgeon Lake areas.
+This fonds consists of 4 computer discs that contain 463 digitized photographs, 210 digitized documents and research regarding the history of the Valleyview and Sturgeon Lake areas.
 A binder containing research text and scanned copies of photographs, articles and maps acts as the finding aid.
 The digitized documents are 210 pages of a 1910 Revillon Freres Trading Post Counter Book, preserved by the Williamson family who ran the post.

 Immediate source of acquisition

 Arrangement: This collection maintains the original order of the exhibition.

 There are no restrictions on access.

 Description: All descriptions of items come from the original exhibition.

 Note for reproductions: All items in this collection at SPRA were donated as digital files.
 As such, they may not conform to our usual archival standards.

 The original collection is on display at Valleyview Public Library.
 Copyright belongs to several organizations as is noted in the description of each photograph.